LLNL/variorum/src/docs/sphinx/QuickStart.rst

 for IBM, and NVML for NVIDIA.
 Details of each of these can be found in the respective vendor pages, see :doc:`HWArchitectures`.

+For beginners, the ECP Variorum Lecture Series is beneficial.
+Slides and recordings can be found here: https://www.exascaleproject.org/event/variorum-class-series/